nitrologic/fountain/roha/forge.md

-# nitrologic forge research tool
+# nitrologic-forge CLI Reference Manual

-A research tool designed to chat and share files with models under test.
+The forge text interfaces is designed for research tools such as Slop Fountain⛲ to chat and share files with models under test.

-Timestamps in some file names is hex seconds since 1.1.1970.

-## forge user interface

-commands with no arguments may often prompt for a # index from the items displayed
+It is designed to be human usable adopting traditional platforms where appropriate.
+Commands with no arguments may often prompt for a # index from the items displayed.

 ### /config